Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Mixed Analog-Digital Quantum Signal Processing

 \subsection{Hybrid Single-variable QSP}

 After analyzing the states and gates of qubits and oscillators, a natural question is how to compose these gates into useful quantum computations.
-This has been well-studied in DV quantum computation, leading to a variety of qubit-based algorithms, such as Trotter formulas~\cite{childs2021theory}, linear combination of unitaries~\cite{childs2012hamiltonian}, variational algorithms~\cite{tilly2022variational}, and quantum signal processing~\cite{GrandUnificationAlgos}.
+This has been well-studied in DV quantum computation, leading to a variety of qubit-based algorithms~\cite{dalzell2023quantum}.
 Many of these DV algorithms admit adaptations to hybrid CV-DV quantum processors, as explicated in Refs.~\cite{andersen2015hybrid,liu2024hybrid}.
 As the focus of our work is signal processing, let us present CV-DV QSP~\cite{qspi2023}, as an adaptation of QSP to hybrid CV-DV processors.

-As we review in Appendix~\ref{app:qsp}, QSP provides a systematic framework for implementing a polynomial transformation of a linear operator, that is encoded in a block of a matrix (e.g., as one of its matrix elements).
+As we review in Supplemental Material (SM)~Sec.
+SM.I, QSP provides a systematic framework for implementing a polynomial transformation of a linear operator, that is encoded in a block of a matrix (e.g., as one of its matrix elements).
 This is achieved by designing an alternating sequence of a fixed $z$-rotation that encodes the operator (i.e. the ``signal"), and parameterizable $x$-rotations.
 Such a \emph{QSP sequence} of length $d$ generates a degree $d$ polynomial, parameterized by the angles of the $x$-rotations.
-Importantly, for any polynomial bounded as $|P(x)|\leq 1$ over $-1\leq x \leq 1$, we can efficiently compute the corresponding angles with a classical algorithm~\cite{haah2019product, chao2020finding, Dong_2021, ying2022stable}.
+Importantly, for any polynomial bounded as $|P(x)|\leq 1$ over $-1\leq x \leq 1$, we can efficiently compute the corresponding angles with a classical algorithm~\cite{ chao2020finding,ying2022stable}.
 In fact, an early such method for determining these angles relied on Remez-type exchange algorithms~\cite{Fraser_1965}, ubiquitous in filter design in classical signal processing, thus inspiring the name ``quantum signal processing"~\cite{low2016methodology}.

 In generalizing QSP to hybrid CV-DV systems, let us define an important oscillator gate, the displacement gate $D(\alpha)$:

 where $\alpha \in \mathbb{C}$ is a complex number.
 As its name suggests, $D(\alpha)$ displaces the oscillator quadrature operators--- $\hat{x}$ by the real component of $\alpha$, and $\hat{p}$ by the imaginary component: